 PFRS 10, Consolidated Financial Statements, and PAS 28, Separate Financial Statements - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendment).
-The amendment clarifies the treatment of the sale or contribution of assets from an investor to its associate or joint venture, as follows: (1) require full recognition in the investor's financial statements of gains and losses arising on the sale or contribution of assets that constitute a business (as defined in PFRS 3 Business Combinations); or (2) require the partial recognized only to the extent of the unrelated investors' interests in that associate or joint venture.
-These requirements apply regardless of the legal form of the transaction, e.g. whether the sale or contribution of assets (resulting in loss of control of the subsidiary), or by the direct sale of the assets themselves.
+The amendment clarifies the treatment of the sale or contribution of assets from an investor to its associate or joint venture, as follows: (1) require full recognition in the investor's financial statements of gains and losses arising on the sale or contribution of assets that constitute a business (as defined in PFRS 3 Business Combinations); or (2) require the partial recognition of gains and losses where the assets do not constitute a business, i.e. a gain or loss is recognized only to the extent of the unrelated investors' interests in that associate or joint venture.
+These requirements apply regardless of the legal form of the transaction, e.g. whether the sale or contribution of assets occurs by an investor transferring shares in an subsidiary that holds the assets (resulting in loss of control of the subsidiary), or by the direct sale of the assets themselves.
 The amendments are effective and applicable on a prospective basis to a sale or contribution of assets occurring in annual periods beginning on or after January 1, 2016.